 Remember that you’re not up against statistics or guidelines… You’re up against the other candidates for each position.
 The employment decisions are made by people, and as long as there’s no exclusion in the job advert that would deem you unqualified, you have a chance.
 Don’t bother applying for roles that ask for specific experience, certificates or education as you’ll be wasting everyone’s time.
 Even before applying, imagine how you’ll position yourself as the best person for the job.

-There are a few jobs that don’t require any experience and are true entry level jobs.
-For offshore work, a roustabout is truly entry level.
+There are a few jobs that don’t require any experience and are true entry-level jobs.
+For offshore work, a roustabout is truly an entry level.
 For land drilling, floorhand is a good entry level job choice.
 Bear in mind that while no experience is required, someone that does have experience might be a preferred choice by an employer.
-This is especially the case for offshore work that is more dangerous, and has a higher drop-out rate for new entrants.
+This is especially the case for offshore work that is more dangerous and has a higher drop-out rate for new entrants.

 Whatever your position, keep networking, volunteering and going the extra mile.
 It’s these people who end up working their way up the ladder.
 You can start with these skills even before you’ve got your first job in the oil industry.
 We have social media, local clubs and associations and industry meet-ups, exhibitions and events.
 Behave respectfully and don’t bug anyone for a job, and one day someone might offer you a better one than the one you have right now.